|

 English Heritage, 23 Savile Row, London, WC1H 1AB Tel: +44-171-973-300 Fax: +44-171-973-3001 Email: http://www.eng-h.gov.uk & www.english-heritage.org.uk |

-In the matter of conservation and The Old Steam House at Herstmonceux, English Heritage's Dr Richard Morrice confirmed the historic find.
-The early generating building was immediately included on their 1995 - 2002 Monument Protection Pragramme.
+In the matter of conservation and the old Generating Works at Herstmonceux, English Heritage's Dr Richard Morrice came into the mix of experts with Sir Neil Cossins confirming that the ball rested with Wealden Council and not with themselves.
+The early generating building was immediately included on their 1995 - 2002 Monument Protection Programme.
 However, apart from recommendation, English Heritage are relatively powerless should any local authority for any reason abandon their duty to protect the built environment.
-Hence, if a local authority decide to turn a blind eye to their responsibility to the historic environment, as frequently happens when other interests are at stake, valuable historic buildings may be lost or remain at risk.
+Hence, if a local authority decide to turn a blind eye to their responsibility to the historic environment, as frequently happens when other interests are at stake, valuable historic buildings may be lost or remain on the at risk register.

 Herstmonceux Generating Works - INDUSTRIAL ARCHAEOLOGY